3 Water Heater Failures Subrogation Teams Should Know About

 Learn how CTL’s Professional Engineer used non-destructive testing to uncover the cause of a sump pump failure so that an adjuster could evaluate subrogation potential.

-CTL’s glossary of frequently used terms can help you better understand the lab’s assessment process, the materials our experts inspect, and their actionable conclusions.
+Component Testing Laboratories’ (CTL) glossary of frequently used terminology can help you better understand the labs’ assessment process, the materials our experts inspect, and their actionable conclusions.

-Learn how Crash Data Retrieval services can help strengthen your litigation efforts on vehicle claims through explanations of the significance of retrieved data, expert testimony, and more.
+Learn how event data retrieval services can help strengthen your litigation efforts for vehicle claims by clarifying the details of a collision, providing expert testimony, and more.

 Suspected Freeze Failure Component Testing Case Study